 We, a team of ladies from the Hoodland Women's Club are interested in working with the community to create a Hoodland Community Park District to manage Park Lands and development.

 It would be a focal point for Community Pride.
 We could be Park Proud!

 The lands currently belong to Clackamas County and we have been told they are going to deed it to our community.
 We now have a Memorandum Of Understanding (MOU) from the County Commissioners saying that they will deed three parcels of land to our community once we have successfully established a funded Park District with a Board.
 Around 20 acres!

 If we do not take this land for ourselves the County will sell the land to the highest bidder!

 The County can only Deed lands to a government or public entity like a Park District.

 We have met with the Special Districts Association of Oregon in Salem to help guide us in the process of forming a Park District.

 We have also met with County Commissioner, Ken Humbertson, The County Tax Assessor, Bob Vroman, and the County Parks Districts Director, Rick Gruen.
 We have also made a presentation to the County Commissioners.
 All are very supportive of our efforts to make this park a very special part of our community and have been quite helpful to us.

-The Park District will follow the same district lines as the Hoodland Fire District.
+The Park District will follow the same boundary as the Oregon Trail School District #3..

 A petition will be circulated to get the initiative on the ballot.
 We will need about 750 people to sign the petition or about 15% of the voting population in Hoodland.
 (4886 registered voters)